-Jinshan Luo is with Toyota Customizing and Development Co., Ltd, Ashigara-gun, Kanagawa, 259-0157 Japan. (e-mail: dc227209@s.utsunomiya-u.ac.in).
+Jinshan Luo is with Toyota Customizing and Development Co., Ltd, Ashigaragun, Kanagawa, Japan. (e-mail: dc227209@s.utsunomiya-u.ac.jp).

-Haruka Yoshimoto is a co-first author and with the Faculty of Economics, Chuo University, Hachioji, Tokyo 192-0351 Japan. (e-mail: harupa8363830@icloud.com).
+Haruka Yoshimoto is a co-first author and with the Faculty of Economics, Chuo University, Hachioji, Tokyo, Japan. (e-mail: harupa8363830@icloud.com).
+Yuko Hiramatsu is with the Faculty of Economics, Chuo University,

-Yuko Hiramatsu is with the Faculty of Economics, Chuo University, Hachioji, Tokyo 192-0351 Japan. (e-mail: susana_y@tamacc.chuo-u.ac.jp).
+Madoka Hasegawa is with the School of Engineering Utsunomiya University, Tochigi, Japan (e-mail: madoka@is.utsunomiya-u.ac.jp).